Servings |

 This thickening will reduce your volume enough that you may wind up a jar or two shy of the base recipe as calculated above.
 You can accommodate that by either increasing your starting volume, or making note of the top of your starting volume in your pot before you thicken.
 When thickened to your liking, add equal amounts of ketchup, molasses and vinegar sufficient to raise it back to your starting level.
 Return to a simmer for another couple of minutes and you're done.

-A quicker alternative to reducing is to whisk in one of various thickening agents such as a white-flour/ice-water slurry (google "how to thicken sauce"), but I prefer to gently sift/mix in Wondra flour until desired result, because Wondra does not require mixing in more liquid, doesn't have a raw flour taste, and thickens more quickly.
+A quicker alternative to reducing is to whisk in one of various thickening agents such as a white-flour/ice-water slurry (google "how to thicken sauce"), but I prefer to gently sift/mix in Wondra flour until desired result, because Wondra does not require mixing in more liquid, doesn't introduce a raw flour taste, and thickens more quickly.